akexorcist/FileWriterCompat/README.md

 There are two solutions to handle the runtime permission requesting in this library:
 1. Call the runtime permission requesting before calling this library when running on Android 10 or lower.
-2. Create a custom `StoragePermissionRequest` and inject it in `ExternalShareable.Builder`.
+2. Create a custom `StoragePermissionRequest` and inject it in `ExternalShareableFile.Builder`.

 ```kotlin
 val customStoragePermissionRequest: StoragePermissionRequest = /* ... */